Astrogeophysics (For 2014–2015 academic year)

 4. MATH 111, Calculus I; MATH 112, Calculus II; and MATH 113, Multivariable Calculus

-5. ASTR 210, Intermediate Astronomy and Astrophysics, and one advanced astronomy course (300 or higher)
+5. One course in astrophysics (either ASTR 210 or ASTR 414) and one other advanced astronomy course (300 or higher)

 6. One senior research course: PHYS 410, Advanced Topics and Experiments, or GEOL 441, Senior Research Seminar